Nostradamus On World War

 In Britain, it was Queen Elizabeth I who first made major political decisions based on the evidence of ‘seers’.
 Her clairvoyant advisor, John Dee was a secret code number: 007- the same secret agents number adopted by Ian Fleming for his fictional spy, James Bond.
 Dee prophesied the attempted invasion of England by the Spanish Armada in 1588 and the execution of Mary, Queen of Scots in 1587.

-Hitler was influenced by the Nostradamus World War Predictions
+Hitler and the Nostradamus World War Predictions

 Paranormal beliefs had enormous influence on strategic decisions and world events during World War II.
 Hitler, Himmler, Goering, Rosenberg and Goebbels’ interest in the occult is well documented.
 Hitler was born in Braunauam-Inn, Austria – a place known for its seers and magic traditions.
 As a young man he was taught to develop his psychic abilities with Professor Haushofer and later in Vienna attended numerous lectures about numerology, graphology, water divination, astrology, psychokinesis and physiognomy.
 One of his early associates said that Hitler believed that he could detect Jews by dowsing over them with a pendulum and the nazis applied phrenology to determine who had Slav, Jewish, Bolshevik or Aryan sculls.